walidramadan12/myFirstApp/README.md

 # myFirstApp
-this is an app for metro passengers counter
+this is an app for metro passengers counter.